An Operator Theoretic Approach for Analyzing Sequence Neural Networks: Introduction

 We focus our investigation on two learning tasks: sentiment analysis and electrocardiogram (ECG) classification.
 We will identify four eigenvectors in the sentiment analysis model whose roles are to highlight: positive words, negative words, positive pairs (e.g., ``not bad''), and negative pairs.
 In addition, we demonstrate that the eigenvectors in the ECG classification task naturally identify dominant features in normal beat signals and encode them.
+Specifically, we show that four Koopman eigenvectors accurately capture the local extrema points of normal beat signals.
+These extrema points are fundamental in deciding whether a signal is normal or anomalous.
+Our results reinforce that the network indeed learns a robust representation of normal beat signals.
 Then, we will verify that the main components of the nonlinear network dynamics can be described using our Koopman matrices by measuring the difference in accuracy results, and the relative error in predicted states.
 Further, we provide additional results and comparisons in the supplementary material.
 Given the versatility of our framework and its ease of use, we advocate its utility in the analysis and understanding of neural networks, and we believe it may also affect the design and training of deep models in the future.
+Code to reproduce our results is available at \url{https://github.com/azencot-group/KANN}.